adamsilver/fdpb/01-a-registration-form.md

 - Motor: make it easy to interact with.
 - Cognitive: make it easy to understand.

 By looking at labels from each of these standpoints, we can see just how important labels are.
 Sighted users can read them, visually-impaired users can hear them by using a screen reader and motor-impaired users can more easily set focus to the field thanks to the larger hit area.
-That's because clicking a label sets focus to the field.
+That's because clicking a label sets focus to the associated form element.

 ![Hit area](./images/01/regform-label-hit-area.png)

 For these reasons, every control that accepts input should have an auxilary `<label>`.
-Submit buttons, for example, don't accept input so they don't need a label - the `value` attribute which renders the text inside the button acts as the accessible label.
+Submit buttons, for example, don't accept input so they don't need an auxilary label - the `value` attribute which renders the text inside the button acts as the accessible label.

 To *connect* an input to a label, the input's `id` and label's `for` attribute should match and be unique to the page.
 In the case of the email field, the value is “email”: